erik78se/operator-sftp-server/README.md

-# scp
+# sftp-server
-This charm enables copy data via **scp** to a unit at a specified location, but restricts ssh login.
+This charm enables sftp for a unit but restricts ssh login.

 See [scp/README.md](scp/README.md)